itchio/itchio-i18n/README.md

 decided to invest some time in ahead-of-time compilation to ensure translations don't slow down the page rendering.

-The simplest approach would be to fetch the string, parse it, and replace all the interpolations during page request time.
+Without any special optimizations, the simplest approach would be to fetch the string, parse it, and replace all the interpolations during page request time.
 Both parsing and rendering would require many allocations, loops, checks, and other things.
-What if we *compiled* the string at build time to ensure a fast render.
+To avoid this, we can *compile* the string at build time to ensure a fast render.

 Using `lpeg` we can [parse the translation string into a syntax tree](https://github.com/itchio/itchio-i18n/blob/master/helpers/compiler.moon#L10), then using the MoonSciprt Lua compiler we can [turn that AST into Lua code](https://github.com/itchio/itchio-i18n/blob/master/helpers/compiler.moon#L40).
 The